kcuilla/reactablefmtr/README.md

 ```
 <img src="man/figures/README_data_bars_pos_neg_default1.PNG" align="center" />

-If your column is displaying percentages rather than whole numbers, you can add the percent symbol by setting `percent = TRUE`:
+If your column is displaying percentages rather than whole numbers, you can add the percent symbol by using the percent formatter from the scales package within `number_fmt`:

 ```{r}
 data <- data %>%